cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 `InfoResponse`), then `defaultLane` will be set to 1, and `lanes` will have only one entry for the default lane.

-`CListMempool` also contains the cache, which is independent of the lanes, so we do not need to modify it.
+`CListMempool` also contains the cache, which is only needed before transactions have a lane assigned.
+Since the cache is independent of the lanes, we do not need to modify it.

 ### Configuration

 For an MVP, all lanes can share the same mempool configuration.
-In particular, all lanes will be capped by the total mempool capacities as currently defined in the configuration.
+In this scenario, all lanes will be capped by the total mempool capacities as currently defined in the configuration.
 Namely, these are:
 - `Size`, the total number of transactions allowed in the mempool,
-- `MaxTxsBytes`, the maximum total number of bytes of the mempool,
+- `MaxTxsBytes`, the maximum total number of bytes of the mempool, and
 - `MaxTxBytes`, the maximum size in bytes of a single transaction accepted into the mempool.

-The total size of the mempool is now the sum of the sizes of all lanes.
+With lanes, the total size of the mempool will be the sum of the sizes of all lanes.

 Additionally, the `Recheck` and `Broadcast` flags will apply to all lanes or to none.
+Remember that, with `PrepareProposal`, it becomes _always_ mandatory to recheck remaining transactions in the mempool, so there is no point in disabling `Recheck` per lane.

 ### Adding transactions to the mempool